MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Results on SLSA

-In this experiment, we evaluated three foundation models under the same prompt settings.
-Since $\mathcal{D}_{2,\beta}$ has 827,453 entries, we randomly sampled five subsets of 100 entries each.
-The models independently generated sentiment outputs for these subsets, and then our financial experts assessed their precision, the average precision across the five subsets was taken as the model's performance.
-Table.~\ref{tab:llm} shows that \textit{Qwen2.5-3B-Instruct} we used exhibited the most stable performance.
+In this experiment, we evaluated $7$ foundation models under the same prompt settings.
+Since $\mathcal{D}_{2,\beta}$ has 723,260 entries, we randomly sampled $5$ subsets of 100 entries each.
+The models independently generated sentiment outputs for these subsets, and then our financial experts assessed their precision, the average precision across the $5$ subsets was taken as the model's performance.
+Prior studies have shown that for discriminative tasks such as sentiment classification, the conventional belief that larger models yield better performance does not always hold~\cite{huang2025explainable}.
+Considering inference cost and deployment feasibility (our meso-level module processes 723,260 texts), we primarily adopt small-scale model Qwen2.5-3B-Instruct (75.0\%), which provides the best trade-off between performance and computational efficiency.